hpc2n/openmp-parallelism-course/docs/hpc2n-intro.rst

 Overview of HPC2N
 ^^^^^^^^^^^^^^^^^

 High Performance Computing Center North (HPC2N) is a national center for Scientific and Parallel Computing.
-It is a part of the Swedish National Infrastructure for Computing (SNIC).
+It is a part of the National Infrastructure for Supercomputing Computing in Sweden (NAISS).

-HPC2N is funded by the Swedish Research Council (VR) and SNIC, as well as its partners (Luleå University of Technology, Mid Sweden University, Swedish Institute of Space Physics, the Swedish University of Agricultural Sciences, and Umeå University).
+HPC2N is a collaboration between universities and research institutes (Luleå University of Technology, Mid Sweden University, Swedish Institute of Space Physics, the Swedish University of Agricultural Sciences, and Umeå University).

 HPC2N provides
  - computing resources